anuragjain67/anuragjain67.github.io/_drafts/problem-with-multithreading-in-python.md

 	* Multithreading model.
 	* What is thread safe ?
 4. Multicore, Multitasking ?
-5. Global Interpreter lock.
+5. Global Interpreter lock in python.

-	* Definition ?
+	* what is GIL ?
-	* Why it is required ?
+	* Why python uses GIL ?
 	* What is the problem if it exists ?
+	* Solutions to overcome the problem ?
 6. Multithreading in python.

 	* How to do ?